-1. CVHS receives an animal that is not yet ready to be put up for adoption. .
+- PMHS receives an animal that is not yet ready to be put up for adoption.

-3. The animal goes to the foster home until ready for adoption.
-You may need to bring the animal back to the shelter to be checked periodically by CVHS medical staff or to receive any necessary vaccines or treatments.
+- The animal goes to the foster home until ready for adoption.
+You may need to bring the animal back to the shelter to be checked periodically by PMHS medical staff or to receive any necessary vaccines or treatments.

-4. The animal is returned to CVHS for adoption.
+- The animal is returned to PMHS for adoption.
 Animals coming out of foster care are spayed/neutered, unless already done so, and then placed up for adoption right away.

-To become a foster care volunteer, please fill out and return a Foster Care Application to firstname.lastname@example.org or contact the shelter at (603) 749-5322 to request an application by mail.
+- To become a foster care volunteer, please fill out and return a foster application to our Adoption & Foster Supervisor at [email protected] or contact the shelter at (603) 749-5322 to request an application by mail.

-Three of the most common reasons for animals to be selected for foster care are:
+Three of the most common types of animals to be selected for foster care are:

-1. Kittens and puppies that are too young to be at the shelter.
+- Kittens or puppies who are too young to be at the shelter.